nextleap-project/countermitm/talks/2018_talk_lausanne_jan_17/talk.rst

 - largest socially federated messaging network

-- organizations need it
+- all kinds of organizations need it

-- new mail clients change social use
+- also: new mail apps can change social use

 ----